Wildness: Degrees of domestication

 This classification system does not account for several complicating factors: genetically modified organisms, feral populations, and hybridization.
 Many species that are farmed or ranched are now being genetically modified.
 This creates a unique category of them because it alters the organisms as a group but in ways unlike traditional domestication.
 Feral organisms are members of a population that was once raised under human control, but is now living and multiplying outside of human control.
 Examples include mustangs.
 Hybrids can be wild, domesticated, or both: a liger is a hybrid of two wild animals, a mule is a hybrid of two domesticated animals, and a beefalo is a cross between a wild and a domestic animal.

 Wildness in human psychology

 The basic idea of ecopsychology is that while the human mind is shaped by the modern social world, it can be readily inspired and comforted by the wider natural world, because that is the arena in which it originally evolved.
-Mental health or unhealth cannot be understood in the narrow context of only intrapsychic phenomena or social relations.
+Mental health or health cannot be understood in the narrow context of only intrapsychic phenomena or social relations.
 One also has to include the relationship of humans to other species and ecosystems.
 These relations have a deep evolutionary history; reach a natural affinity within the structure of their brains and they have deep psychic significance in the present time, in spite of urbanization.
 Humans are dependent on healthy nature not only for their physical sustenance, but for mental health, too.